Suhas7842/Task/README.md

 4. "tiered_50_discount": If total quantity exceeds 30 units & any single product quantity greater than 15, then apply a 50% discount on products which are above  15 quantity.The first 15 quantity have the original price and unit above 15 will get 50% discount.

 #### Note: ####
 Only one rule can be applied per purchase.
-If multiple discounts are applicable, the program calculates the discount amount for each rule and applies the most beneficial one for customer.
+If multiple discounts are applicable, the program calculates the discount amount for each rule and applies the most beneficial one for the customer.

 ---------------------------------